mizrael/davidguida.net/src/_posts/2016-07-15-wordpress-how-to-handle-page-redirects-in-shortcodes.md

   </div>
 </div>

-of course don&#8217;t forget to create an instance of the class!
+of course don't forget to create an instance of the class!

 <div class="post-details-footer-widgets">
 </div>